Professional practice

 Standard Chartered Bank v X & Ors (2016) acting for a senior Dubai banker in relation to regulatory, disciplinary and contractual issues governed by DIFC law.

-Gallagher v Ross & Ors (2015) KB.
+Gallagher v Ross & Ors (2015) KBD.
 A claim for conspiracy and breach of fiduciary duty arising out of the alleged diversion of maturing business opportunities and a team move in the insurance industry with cross claims arising out of surveillance.
 Daniel acted for the claimants who obtained interim relief (FT 27 March 2015) and recovered £20m under the subsequent settlement of the action (The Times 27 August 2015 ‘Towergate to pay £20m over poaching claim’).

 Rokos v Brevan Howard (2015) instructed by the hedge fund, Brevan Howard, in this high- profile Jersey law partnership dispute with a founding partner in the Jersey High Court relating to garden leave and other restrictions in a partnership agreement (FT 21 January 2015 ‘Brevan Howard settles dispute with star trader’).